RailsBarlow/RBT/rules.md

 ##Section 2: Tournament Format

 #####2.1 Format
-This will be a Swiss system tournament of 5 rounds.
+This will be a Swiss system tournament of 6 rounds.
 A match win will score 1 point; a tie scores a half point; a loss or forfeit scores 0 points.
+After the Swiss portion of the tournament, the top 8 teams will advance to a Single Elimination Finals bracket.

 ######2.1.1 Pairings
 After the registration deadline, the registered participants will be seeded according to the judgment of the tournament director.
-The first round will then be paired by a "top half vs bottom half" method.
-For example, if there are 10 participants, then the #1 seed will be paired against the #6 seed, the #2 seed against the #7 seed, and so on.
+Teams will be matched against teams of even skill and if possible will accomodate to region.

 In subsequent rounds, participants will be paired at random against others with the same record of Won : Lost games.

-There will be no eliminations due to poor results or lost games.

 ######2.1.2 Double Jeopardy
-Under no circumstances will two competitors face each other more than once during the tournament.
+Teams will never play against the same team during the Swiss portion.
+However replays may be possible in the finals.
+The winner of the first matchup will be given the advantage of home team.

 ######2.1.3 Byes
 In the event that a round must be paired with an uneven number of